What is Risk-Weighted Asset?

-Risk-Weighted Assets is the minimum amount of capital that a bank or other financial institution must hold to cover an unexpected loss arising out of the inherent risk of its assets and doesn’t get bankrupt.
+Risk-Weighted Assets are the minimum amount of capital that a bank or other financial institution must hold to cover an unexpected loss arising out of the inherent risk of its assets and not get bankrupt.
+Risk-Weighted Asset calculation enables a comparison between two different banks operating in two different regions or countries.

 Therefore,

-- Tier 1: Capital is a bank’s core capital that is used at times of financial emergency to absorb losses without impact on daily operations.
+- Tier 1: Capital is a bank's core capital used at times of financial emergency to absorb losses without impacting daily operations.
 It includes audited revenue reserves, ordinary share capital, intangible assets, and future tax benefits.

-- Tier 2: Capital is a bank’s supplemental capital that is used to absorb losses at the time of winding up an asset.
+- Tier 2: Capital is a bank's additional capital used to absorb losses when winding up an asset.
 It includes revaluation reserves, perpetual cumulative preference shares, retained earnings, subordinated debt, and general provisions for bad debt.

-A bank or a financial institution with a higher Capital Adequacy Ratio indicates that it has a sufficient amount of capital to meet unexpected losses.
-Inversely, when the capital adequacy ratio is low, it indicates that the bank or the financial institutions stand a chance to fail in case of an unexpected loss, which means additional capital is required to be on the safer side.
-An investor will look to invest in a business that has a higher Capital Adequacy Ratio.
+A bank or a financial institution with a higher Capital Adequacy Ratio indicates that it has sufficient capital to meet unexpected losses.
+Inversely, when the capital adequacy ratio is low, it indicates that the bank or the financial institutions stand a chance of failing in case of an unexpected loss, which means additional capital is required to be safer.
+An investor will look to invest in a business with a higher Capital Adequacy Ratio.

 It also gives the Capital Adequacy Ratio for these two banks.